• Skip to primary navigation

 Combine Wet and Dry: Pour the wet ingredients into the bowl of dry ingredients.
 Using a spatula or wooden spoon, gently fold until you have a smooth batter.
 Be careful not to overmix.

-🧁 HOW TO MAKING THE FROSTING
+🧁 HOW TO MAKE THE FROSTING

 Decorate: Once the tray bake has cooled, spread the creamy icing over the top.
 Then, unleash your inner artist and sprinkle those colorful sprinkles!
-This is where the magic happens.

 📝 TIPS AND TRICKS